Obituary: William Barr Hetzel Jr.

 Bill was married in 1957 to Juliet Hammond Hetzel, and they shared 48 years together until her death in 2005.
 They lived in Concord, Mass., until retiring in 1996 to a home they built on Montsweag Bay in Woolwich.
 In 2013, he joined the retirement community at Thornton Oaks in Brunswick.

-In 1942 at the age of 9, Bill took a train from Pittsburgh, Pa. to the Camp Chewonki whistle stop in Wiscasset.
+In 1942 at the age of nine, Bill took a train from Pittsburgh to the Camp Chewonki whistle stop in Wiscasset.
 He returned for many summers there and developed a love for sailing and the Maine Coast.
 He and Juliet spent their first married summer working at Chewonki and living in Juniper-Dell cabin.
 Ten years later, he applied his corporate legal expertise to help Chewonki become one of the first non-profit camps, preserving its spectacular Mid-coast peninsula forever.

 Bill never missed a birthday for his children and grandchildren, marking each one with a call and a card.
 He adored his pets; after Tiger the cat during law school, he had a series of wonderful dogs: Patrick, Digit, Molson, Buffy, Winston, Maggie, and Bear.
 He made pink bowls of Ma Stamberg’s frozen cranberry relish every Thanksgiving, warning about the horseradish with a slight grin.
 Bill was a devoted fan of all Boston sports teams: shout out to the Patriots, Celtics and Red Sox for keeping him engaged right up through his 91st year.
 He built decades of Concord friendships through his avid biking, squash, tennis, and bridge games.
 He volunteered for 20 summers at Bath’s Maine Maritime Museum, often aboard the historic schooner Sherman Zwicker.
 Bill loved to travel and took pride in his meticulous planning, from an epic 1970’s family trip out West, to his later years when he drove his camper with Juliet each winter down to Jekyll Island, Ga., and other trips, visiting friends along the way.

-Arrangements are in the care of Bibber Memorial Chapel, 67 Summer St., Kennebunk, ME 04043.
+Arrangements are in the care of Bibber Memorial Chapel, 67 Summer Street, Kennebunk, ME 04043.

 Send questions/comments to the editors.